 This post first appeared, in slightly different form, as a feature article in the Fall 2016 issue of Tenkara Angler Magazine.
 As spring 2017 has arrived and our thoughts turn to the season ahead, I thought you might like to read it, if you haven’t already.
-My thanks to Mike Agneta, webmaster of Troutrageous!, for allowing me to publish it.
+My thanks to Mike Agneta, webmaster of Troutrageous! and editor of Tenkara Angler, for allowing me to publish it.

 My first tenkara rod was a 13-footer, which I used on the trout streams of North Georgia—the Chattahoochee and the Tallulah River among them.
 This purchase was quickly followed by that of an 11-foot rod.
 The 2-foot subtraction helped me stay out of the rhododendrons, but if a shorter rod had been available then, I would have bought that as well.
 Unfortunately, there wasn’t.